rubocop/rubocop/manual/index.md

 A long-term goal of RuboCop (and its core extensions) is to cover with cops all the guidelines from the community style guides.

 So, what to do next?
-While you can peruse the documentation in whatever way you'd like here are a few recommendations:
+While you can peruse the documentation in whatever way you'd like, here are a few recommendations:

 * See ["Basic Usage"](basic_usage.md) to get yourself familiar with RuboCop's